2003 invasion of Iraq: Related phrases

 This campaign featured a variety of new terminology, much of it initially coined by the U.S. government or military.
 The military official name for the invasion was Operation Iraqi Freedom.
 Also notable was the usage "death squads" to refer to Fedayeen paramilitary forces.
-Members of the Saddam Hussein government were called by disparaging nicknames – e.g., "Chemical Ali" (Ali Hassan al-Majid), "Baghdad Bob" or "Comical Ali" (Muhammed Saeed al-Sahaf), and "Mrs. Anthrax" or "Chemical Sally" (Huda Salih Mahdi Ammash).
+Iraqi officials were given derogatory nicknames – e.g., "Chemical Ali" (Ali Hassan al-Majid), "Baghdad Bob" or "Comical Ali" (Muhammed Saeed al-Sahaf), and "Mrs. Anthrax" or "Chemical Sally" (Huda Salih Mahdi Ammash).

 Terminology introduced or popularized during the war include: